Dundee boss James McPake insists pressure is all on Robbie Neilson to repeat Championship feat with Hearts - Deadline News

 DUNDEE manager James McPake insists it would be ‘disrespectful’ to suggest Hearts are destined to romp to the Championship title following Robbie Neilson’s stunning return to Tynecastle.

-The Jambos raided Premiership new boys Dundee United on Sunday to re-appoint Neilson as their head coach, three-and-a-half years after he quit the club to embark on an ill-fated stint at MK Dons.
+The Jambos raided Premiership new boys Dundee United last Sunday to re-appoint Neilson as their head coach, three-and-a-half years after he quit the club to embark on an ill-fated stint at MK Dons.

 It was seen as something of a coup for Tynecastle owner Ann Budge, given Neilson won the strongest second tier in living memory at a canter with Hearts in 2014/15, setting a record points total of 91 and leaving Hibs and Rangers in his wake.